edemastes/starter-academic/content/home/classes.md

 weight = 65  # Order that this section will appear.

 title = "Pathways Curriculum"
-subtitle = "LSU Pathways has courses for both middle school and high school.
+subtitle = "LSU Pathways has courses for elementary, middle, and high school.
 Click on a link to learn more."

 [content]
   # Page type to display.
 E.g. project.